digitallinguistics/app/.github/CONTRIBUTING.md

 });
 ```

+**NOTE:** Some unit tests have to be run in the browser because they rely on specific browser APIs (for example, the tests for `Model.js`).
+These should be given the `.component.js` extension so that they run in the browser, but otherwise can be written as normal unit tests.

 #### Component Tests

 Component tests check the functionality of a single component in isolation.
 Any items in the `components/` folder that have functionality, or any page-specific components in `pages/{ComponentName}` that have functionality, should have a component test.